Kampus-Merdeka-Software-Engineering/km-feb24-jakarta-10/README.md

 # New York Property Sales

 ## Description
-This project is a capstone project from Revou, aiming to provide a comprehensive bike sales report dashboard for analysis purposes.
+This project is a capstone project from Revou, aiming to provide a comprehensive New York property sales report dashboard for analysis purposes.

 ## Usage
 To use the dashboard, follow these steps: